DeveloperFahem/google-apps-sso-sample/cs/Google.Apps.SingleSignOn/README.txt

 Customizing authentication and authorization logic
 --------------------------------------------------

-Edit the Page_Load method in C:\projects\Google.Apps.SingleSignOn\web\SingleSignOn.asp.cs to place restrictions on who can log in to Google Apps for this domain.
+Edit the Page_Load method in C:\projects\Google.Apps.SingleSignOn\web\SingleSignOn.aspx.cs to place restrictions on who can log in to Google Apps for this domain.
 The sample application does not verify the credentials.

 It may be helpful in development to view the SAML request, SAML response, and RelayState values.
 To see this information, edit C:\projects\Google.Apps.SingleSignOn\web\Web.config and set the Google.Apps.SingleSignOn.Url to SingleSignOnDebug.aspx instead of SingleSignOn.aspx.